rogersdba/SQL-SERVER-DAILY-HEALTH-CHECK/README.md

 The scripts will create the following tables and items.

 SCRIPT 1:  Step1_Daily_Sql_Health_Check_Create
-1. Check Sql Server services and agents
+1. Verify your Sql Server services and agents are running
 2. Check which Databases are online and offline
 3. Check AlwaysOn High Avaliability AG Health
 4. Verify current day Database Backups